EDITOR'S NOTE: The PlayStation VR won a "highly recommended" honor for best VR headset in the Tom's Guide Awards 2021

 Sony’s PlayStation PlayStation VR doesn't waste time with making apps; it sticks to its bread and butter, delivering compelling games with an extra dose of immersion.

 Unlike competing VR systems with their tangles of wires, PlayStation VR is like its companion console -- just plug it in and play.
 The 40 million people who already own PS4s don't have to buy another console, just the headset, effectively making it the cheapest high-end VR system on the market.
-Buoyed by a host of titles including Batman: Arkham VR and the upcoming Resident Evil 7, PlayStation VR is in prime position to become the king of VR.
+Buoyed by a host of titles including Batman: Arkham VR, Resident Evil 7 and Moss, PlayStation VR is one of the best VR headsets available.

 You would never mistake PS VR for one of the other headsets on the market, thanks to its emphasis on comfort.
 Instead of aping the standard format -- a large piece of plastic with a pair of cloth headbands attached -- Sony's headset is an exercise in moving parts.

 The main part of the headset is a large black faceplate, called the scope, which has a centrally-placed tracking light.
 The sides of the faceplate are stamped with glossy PlayStation logos for a nice visual contrast.
 A thick white border holds six additional ovular tracking lights that glow when the headset is connected, and look cool to boot.